 Victim Witness Advocates are primarily responsible for the provision of information, support, and advocacy services to victims, witnesses, and their families throughout the criminal justice process.
-In order to ensure that we are meeting or exceeding our goals, our office implemented an Advocate Satisfaction form in 2013.
-Please complete this form at the end of your case.

 Our goal is to support and assist victims and witnesses throughout the court process.
 Success comes from working together.
 Read Anna’s Story to understand the role we played for one victim both inside the courtroom and outside the courtroom.

 Victim’s Right to Notification Services: Victims and witnesses have a right to be notified of court events and proceedings either verbally or in writing.
 Examples of such events may include an arraignment, postponements, hearings, trial dates, a case disposition, and appeals.